maxproknowron/docs/docs/updates/2022/2022-early_dec_updated.en.md

 - **New**: Users can now use the new log in screen to reset their passwords.

 - **Improvement**: Users can now search in the user and document overview screen to more quickly find the person or document they are looking for.

-## Let us know what you think!

-You can always hit me up under [arturo@knowron.com](mailto:arturo@knowron.com "Give us some feedback!")